 To quantify the sensitivity of model estimates to each covariate, we iteratively refit the model with one covariate removed at a time and evaluated the resulting changes in the remaining coefficients θs,c describing covariate effects on maximum stage-specific survival rates (Figure S4).
 We expressed the changes as relative differences, dividing the change in each retained coefficient by the uncertainty (posterior standard deviation) in that coefficient’s estimate when the full model containing all covariates was originally fit to the data.
 As such, the standardized covariate sensitivity values can be interpreted as the change in effect sizes, relative to their uncertainty, in number of standard deviations higher or lower than the estimate from the full model containing all covariates (Figure S4).
 Covariate coefficient estimates did not change by greater than one standard deviation when other covariates were removed.
+These sensitivity results indicate that estimated covariate effects on survival were quite insensitive to the absence of other hypothesized processes, and suggests limited potential for strong unmodeled covariate interactions.

 4.0 Discussion

-Our integrated population model reveals that variation in Yukon River fall Chum salmon abundances, including recent declines, is associated with changing ecosystem conditions at multiple stages within the species’ anadromous life cycle.
+Application of an integrated population model revealed that variation in Yukon River fall Chum salmon abundances, including recent declines, can be explained in part by changing ecosystem conditions at multiple stages within the species’ anadromous life cycle.
 Our analyses suggest that reduced survival across the lifecycle is correlated with decreased regional winter snowpack, increased marine competition, and poor juvenile feeding conditions resulting in low stomach fullness.
-These findings contribute to a growing body of evidence suggesting that Pacific salmon populations are increasingly vulnerable to ecosystem change across the freshwater and marine ecosystems they inhabit during their anadromous life cycle.
+These findings contribute to a growing body of evidence suggesting that Pacific salmon populations are increasingly vulnerable to ecosystem change across the freshwater and marine ecosystems they inhabit.

-We examined factors hypothesized to affect Yukon River fall Chum salmon survival throughout their lifecycle and found the strongest support for covariates describing conditions experienced by subadult Chum salmon after the first summer at sea —the period before maturation and return to freshwater when they become vulnerable to terminal harvest.
-Covariates linked to survival from egg to juvenile stages generally lacked strong model support, except for the positive relationship to winter snowpack.
-A lack of direct estimates for Chum salmon abundance during smolt outmigration makes it challenging to disentangle key drivers of freshwater survival from those impacting early marine summertime survival, particularly as survival bottlenecks during the critical period after ocean entry may mask upstream effects.
+Examining factors hypothesized to affect Yukon River fall Chum salmon survival throughout their lifecycle, we found the strongest support for covariates describing conditions experienced by subadult Chum salmon after the first summer at sea —the period before maturation and return to freshwater when they become vulnerable to terminal harvest.
+Covariates linked to survival from egg to juvenile stages generally lacked strong model support, except for the positive relationship with winter snowpack depth.
+A lack of direct estimates for Chum salmon abundance during smolt outmigration makes it challenging to disentangle key drivers of freshwater survival from those impacting early marine oversummer survival, particularly as survival bottlenecks during the critical period after ocean entry may mask upstream covariate effects earlier in the life history.
 While outmigration monitoring projects have been developed, the time series for which paired genetic composition data can be used to separate Yukon summer and fall run Chum salmon does not capture the range of brood years explored in this study (Miller & Weiss 2023).
 Future research would benefit from including smolt outmigration abundance data to better discern how ecosystem processes relate to juvenile survival in freshwater and outmigration phases.
 However, compared to other salmonids, juvenile Chum salmon spend minimal time in freshwater as they head to the ocean.
 Thus, Chum salmon may be less susceptible to change in freshwater covariates as less of their lifecycle is spent in freshwater.